nataliyadurdyeva/WellPlay_App/README.md

 Update your profile in real time:

-Email support (to report a user, for example):
+Email support (e.g to report a user):